 For the second, you need to engage in more extensive planning.
 Where do you envision the moon in your shot?
 When is it rising or setting?
 Again, what phase is it in?
 There is software, websites, and mobile applications that can help you track the moon’s position at a given location.
 Sometimes you may stumble on a lucky shot, but there are rewards for being prepared and planning an epic landscape featuring the moon overhead.

 The majestic full moon is what grabs most people’s attention.
 Unfortunately, the full moon makes for the most boring lunar photos.
 Why?
 Because the entire disc of the moon is illuminated, you get a relatively low-contrast white disc overhead.
 When waxing toward a full moon, or waning following one, the partially illuminated moon reveals its wonderful texture of craters and their shadows.
-If you want to capture a “full moon,” photographically, you are better off the day before or after the true full moon period.
+If you want to capture a “full moon,” photographically speaking, you are better off the night before or the night after the true full moon.

 The position of the moon overhead is something to consider.
-If you are only photographing the moon, you’ll have a better chance at a sharp photo when it is overhead at its zenith.
-This is because when the moon is lower on the horizon, the light it reflects has to travel through greater distances of Earth’s atmosphere.
+If you are only photographing the moon, you’ll have a better chance at a sharp photo when it’s well above the horizon.
+This is because when the moon is lower on the horizon, the light it reflects must travel through greater distances of Earth’s atmosphere.
 Of course, if the moon is an element in your landscape photo, its position is critical to your image, regardless of its distance above the horizon.

 Clear nights are preferred by many photographers.
 But, on nights with scattered clouds, or thin overcast layers, do not be deterred from attempting to photograph the moon.
 There are times when cloudy skies can part or be penetrated by the moon and lead to great photographic opportunities.

 There are nights that, at first glance look crystal clear, but on closer inspection, are not.
 Air is not uniform in density.
 Because of this, we get twinkling stars overhead.
-That twinkling is caused by atmospheric turbulence and it can turn any ground-based lunar image into a not-so-sharp rendition of the moon.
+That twinkling is caused by atmospheric turbulence and it can turn any ground-based lunar image into a not-so-sharp rendition of the moon (see shaded section at the end of the article).

 When photographing the moon alone in the sky, the natural tendency is to center the moon in the image.
 If you dare, try to mix things up.
 Center the moon’s shadow if photographing a crescent moon.
 Use the Rule of Thirds.
 Rotate a quarter moon 90 degrees.
 As passengers on Spaceship Earth, we are used to the moon having a certain look and perspective.
 As a photographic artist, you are not restricted to that perspective.